About Us

 Alyce has completed a Bachelor of Psychology with honours and a Master of Clinical Psychology with Distinction.
 Alyce also lectures into the Psychology program at the University of Newcastle and supervises provisional psychologists.

-Alyce can be seen at Redstone on a Wednesday and Thursday.
+Alyce can be seen at Redstone on Monday, Tuesday and Thursdays.

 Psychologist